ParallelMaths/parallel/pages/7-22-maths-jokes.md

 ---
 ![](/resources/7-22-maths-jokes/mandelbrot.png)

 This was a tough one.
-Benoit B Mandelbrot helped developed the mathematics of fractals, which are structures or shapes that appear similar when you zoom in or zoom out.
-Trees, clouds and certain mathematical shapes are fractal, as shown above.
+Benoit B Mandelbrot helped develop the mathematics of fractals, which are structures or shapes that appear similar when you zoom in or zoom out.
+Trees, clouds and certain mathematical shapes are fractals, as shown above.
 The bit of the tree in the red box looks just like the whole tree… and you can zoom in even further and see more and more micro-replicas of the whole tree.

-The following video shows what happens if you zoom into the so-called Mandelbrot Set, and you see the same pattern (a sort of seahorse’s tail) reappearing again, and again, and again:
+The following video shows what happens if you zoom into the so-called Mandelbrot Set.
+You see the same pattern (a sort of seahorse’s tail) reappearing again, and again, and again:

 @[youtube](PD2XgQOyCCk?rel=0)